iqm-finland/cirq-on-iqm/docs/user_guide.rst

 In this subsection we demonstrate how to run them on an IQM quantum computer.

-Cirq on IQM provides :class:`.IQMSampler`, a subclass of :class:`cirq.work.Sampler`, which is used to execute quantum circuits.
+Cirq on IQM provides :class:`.IQMSampler`, a subclass of :class:`cirq.work.Sampler`, which is used to execute quantum circuits and decompose/route them for the architecture of the quantum computer.
 Once you have access to an IQM server you can create an :class:`.IQMSampler` instance and use its :meth:`~.IQMSampler.run` method to send a circuit for execution and retrieve the results:

 .. code-block:: python

    from iqm.cirq_iqm.iqm_sampler import IQMSampler

+   # circuit = ...

    sampler = IQMSampler(iqm_server_url)
+   decomposed_circuit = sampler.device.decompose_circuit(circuit)
+   routed_circuit, _, _ = sampler.device.route_circuit(decomposed_circuit)
-   result = sampler.run(routed_circuit_1, repetitions=10)
+   result = sampler.run(routed_circuit, repetitions=10)
    print(result.measurements['m'])